apache/spark/docs/sql-migration-guide.md

     ```SELECT col FROM (SELECT a + b AS col FROM t1) t2```
   * Sub-queries in WHERE Clause
-    * Correlated or non-correlated IN and NOT IN statement in Where Clause
+    * Correlated or non-correlated IN and NOT IN statement in WHERE Clause

       ```
       SELECT col FROM t1 WHERE col IN (SELECT a FROM t2 WHERE t1.a = t2.a)
       SELECT col FROM t1 WHERE col IN (SELECT a FROM t2)
       ```
-    * Correlated or non-correlated EXISTS and NOT EXISTS statement in Where Clause
+    * Correlated or non-correlated EXISTS and NOT EXISTS statement in WHERE Clause

       ```
       SELECT col FROM t1 WHERE EXISTS (SELECT t2.a FROM t2 WHERE t1.a = t2.a AND t2.a > 10)